For more than two decades the UUPCC Pilgrimage Service has helped to cement the bonds between North American UUs and their partners overseas.

 - The Service element should be developed in cooperation with your partners - assuming that you want to execute your project in collaboration with your partners.
 Examples of successful projects include stream & cemetery cleaning, church beautification (flower garden, bulb planting, etc), oral histories of parishoners,and painting/repair of church buildings.
 If you do not have a partner church or for some reason your project needs to take place outside of your village, the UUPCC can assist in this effort.
 There are numerous opportunities at orphanages, retirement homes, English language summer camps for young people and other venues for your youth to engage in service.

 - The Partnership Development piece is a bit more ambiguous.
-Our most successful youth trips have involved a neutral off-site camp location where youth from your partner village and your youth can engage in a series of cultural, religious exchange exercises that work to educate each group about the other and to develop bonds of friendship between individuals.
+Our most successful youth trips have involved a neutral off-site camp location where both youth from your partner village and the NA youth can engage in a series of cultural, religious exchange exercises.
+These are designed to educate each group about each other and to develop bonds of friendship between individuals.
 If the demographics of your partner congregation are such that there are a number of teenage youth this may be one idea to pursue.

 You may also want to review some of the sample UU youth trip itineraries below: